Vitovnica Monastery: History

-The first half of the twentieth century – Vitovnica catastrophe

 Vitovnica’s progress was halted by historical circumstances in the first half of the twentieth century.
 During World War One, between 1915 and 1918, the part of Serbia in which the monastery is situated found itself in the Bulgarian zone of occupation.
 In 1915, the Bulgarians took Isaiah Bogdanović, the then hegumenos (abbot) of Vitovnica, to a prison camp and killed him.
 Bulgarian soldiers then plundered Vitovnica.
 The entire archival collection was destroyed.
 The monastery had no time to recover from its sufferings under Bulgarian occupation before it was hit by new waves of suffering, first under German occupation in World War Two, and then under the communist rule.

 In 1943, because of an attack against a German patrol which took place in the vicinity of Vitovnica, German commanders decided to torch the monastery.
 All of its buildings perished in flames, except for the church itself, the bell tower of which was partly burned.
 All the dormitories and all the auxiliary buildings of the monastery complex, everything that had been rebuilt painstakingly and with great hardship throughout the nineteenth century, was destroyed.
 The brotherhood saved their own lives by hiding in the surrounding woods.
 Nonetheless, the Germans managed to capture the hierodeacon Avakum Momčilovic who was taken to the Banjica concentration camp in Belgrade and killed.